getgrit/java/.grit/patterns/no_unthrown_exceptions.md

 # Exceptions should not be created without being thrown

-Creating a new Throwable without actually throwing it is useless and is probably due to a mistake.
+Creating a new Throwable without actually throwing or binding it is useless and is probably due to a mistake.

 tags: #java